sebaraj/CPSC426/lab2/lab2.md

 ## Part C. Connection management and pooling

-In Lab 1, you like issued separate `Dial` calls each time a `GetTopVideos` request hit your service.
+In Lab 1, you like issued separate `NewClient` calls each time a `GetTopVideos` request hit your service.
 This was simple but likely inefficient: gRPC allows a single `ClientConn` to make multiple potentially concurrent multiplexed RPCs.